bryanherger/trino-vertica/README.md

 ### How to install

-Out of the box, this connector works with Trino release version 419.
+The master branch of this connector works with Trino release version 422.
+Tags and binary releases exist for v405 and v419.

+INSTALL FROM BINARY RELEASE: Download the ZIP and unzip in your Trino plugins directory.
+Rename the directory to "vertica".
+Create a catalog  file as shown below.
+Restart Trino.

+INSTALL FROM GITHUB SOURCE:

-Download and unpack the Trino 419 tag from the official GitHub.
+Download and unpack the Trino 422 tag from the official GitHub.

-Download this repo and copy trino-vertica into the plugins directory
+Clone or download this repo and copy trino-vertica into the plugins directory

 Import the project into IntelliJ IDEA.
 Open the root pom.xml and add "plugin/trino-vertica" as a module in the modules list.